Wolfgang Amadeus Mozart • October 12, 15, 18, 20, 2019

 We want you to have the best experience possible at our performances!

-- Special effects notice: fake gunshots, fake cigarettes, and dry ice are used in this production
+- Special effects notice: offstage gunshots (shooting blanks), herbal cigarettes, and dry ice are used in this production

 - Understand Every Word: Don Giovanni is sung in Italian, but has English supertitles projected above the stage at all performances

 - Download the Don Giovanni study guide